-Below, I have compiled a list of 12 key questions to make sure you are making an informed decision before signing your case away to a firm.
+Below, I have compiled a list of 12 key questions.
+Asking these will help you make an informed decision before signing your case away to a firm.

 You can also check out our Ultimate Guide to Disability Lawyers in Ontario for even more information about the hiring journey.

 12 best questions to ask a disability lawyer

 How much experience do you have with my case type?